sheikhazad/Simple_Lock-Free_MemoryPool/README.md

 - manual memory management
 - allocator‑style design

-The implementation is concise, technically correct, and ideal for interview scenarios where clarity and reasoning matter more than production‑grade complexity.
+The implementation is concise, technically correct. scenarios where clarity and reasoning matter more than production‑grade complexity.